VasanthElang/pms/api-backend-server/README.md

 # PMS
+Project management tools are a set of software designed to help project teams to plan a project, track & manage the projects to achieve the defined project goals within the time.
+It also helps team members to collaborate effectively and accelerate the projects to meet the specified constraints

 This repo can be used as a starting point for backend development with Nodejs, Express, TypeScript and MongoDB.

 A few things to note in the project: